Yecats77/Wordle/README.md

 2. **Host Cheating** — _Task 3_
 3. **Multiplayer** — _Task 4_

+   In this game, each present will be scores 1 and each hit will be scored 1.
+I consider a one-hit round will be better than a 5-present round.

    In Multi-Player mode, 2 players guessing the same word, while being able to monitor their opponents’ progress.